jemberdin/EE-homework/README.md

 * Front-end: React, Ant Design (antd) and Formik libraries

 ### Application running
-* Download and import application to IDE
+* Download and import application to IDE.
-* Run `CrudApplication.java` file in `crud/src/main/java/com/jemberdin/crud`
+* Run `CrudApplication.java` file in `crud/src/main/java/com/jemberdin/crud`.
 * When Spring Boot app is running (Started CrudApplication in console) open Command Prompt or Terminal and navigate to `crud/src/js/` - this is React application.
 Make sure you have Node and Node Package Manager (npm) installed on your computer.
 "node -v" and "npm -v" is commands to see if Node and npm is installed.
 Type "npm start", hit `Enter`.
 React application should start.
+If you got error on this step, you might need run `npm install`.
 Open http://localhost:3000/ in your browser and test application.
+Some mock data already exists.

 ### Additional information
 * All functional and non-functional requirements are implemented